dngetich/RPN-Calculator/README.md

 # RPN-Calculator
-- A simple implementation of the RPN calculator
+- A simple implementation of the RPN calculator in C++